zowe/docs-site/docs/user-guide/cli-vscodeplugin.md

 As a developer, you can use Zowe Explorer to perform the following tasks.

-- View, rename, copy and filter mainframe data sets, USS files and jobs.
+- View, rename, copy, and filter mainframe data sets, USS files, and jobs.
 - Create download, edit, upload, and delete PDS and PDS members.
 - Create, edit, and delete Zowe CLI compatible `zosmf` profiles.
 - Switch between Zowe CLI `zosmf` profiles to quickly target different mainframe systems.
-- Use Secure Credentials Store plug-in to securely store your credentials.
+- Use the Secure Credential Store plug-in to store your credentials securely in the settings.
 - Submit jobs.

 ## Software requirements